Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 Maitake (Grifola frondosa): Both a culinary mushroom and a traditional remedy, particularly studied for its D-fraction beta-glucan.

-These mushrooms have different traditional uses and compound profiles from nootropic varieties, highlighting the diversity within functional fungi.
+These mushrooms have distinct traditional uses and compound profiles compared to nootropic varieties, highlighting the diversity within functional fungi.

 Mushrooms as Whole Foods